the-argus/dice/README.md

 There is a distinct difference between an application (designed for users first, then maintainers) and a library (designed for users first, then downstream programmers, then maintainers).
-The previous point may already address this, but it's worth pointing out.
 Maybe you should be able to declare that your artifact is a library or application, and get different compiler warnings/analysis depending on each?

 **Concern for backwards compatibility is proportional to the complexity of the language feature.**